Shopify/FunctionalTableData/README.md

 # Functional Table Data

+Functional Table Data takes a complete, idempotent description of your table state, compares it with the previous render call to compute which cells have changed, and updates the UITableView.
+Table state can be declared idempotentely and functionally, simplifying state management of complex UI.

 Instead of trying to build many different UITableViewCells and implement a UITableView(DataSource|Delegate) for each view that then needs to understand all possible state transformations.
-Provide a system that let’s you express this as a series of states describing the cells themselves.
+Provide a system that lets you express this as a series of states describing the cells themselves.

 |         | Noteworthy features       |
 ----------|---------------------
-💯 | Functional approach for creating cells
+💯 | Functional approach for maintaining table state
 👷‍ | Reusable views and states
 ✅ | Snapshot and Unit tests
 🔀 | Automatic diff in your states